 With an apple shape, avoid any kind of clingy top.
 We want to focus on your neckline and legs.
 Make sure your tunic is not too long and that it has a nice V-neck, which helps direct the attention up to your face!
 And, a smaller pattern and darker color does help the illusion that you are smaller on top.
 Remember, you want the focus UP, toward your face.
 Avoid a long chunky necklace with your tunic and instead, wear earrings or a shorter necklace.

 An hourglass figure looks better, ideally, in a more fitted tunic.
-That said, we all love a loose tunic, and you probably have a great figure.
-Just make sure that it fits properly and is not too big.
-For a more fitted look, however, this one from White House Black Market is really nice:
+A sleeveless option is also great for an hourglass figure.
+For a more fitted look, however, this one from by Vince Camuto with a sweet and feminine bow is really nice:

 For the full figure, what you don’t want is to wear a shapeless tent.
 For this body shape, it’s all about the balance between tunics that are too clingy and too loose.
 Make sure your collarbone and wrists are visible, as these features are always slimming to show off.
-A smaller print is the way to go, as well.
+A smaller print or solid shade is the way to go, as well.
 If you want to cover your bottom, make sure the tunic is long enough.
-Here is a great option from Kate Spade, this shape, pattern (vertical stripes flatter all!) and fit are all great.
+Here is a great option:

 If you have a rectangle shape, it can be especially hard to find a flattering tunic.
 For a straight shape, you are trying to create curves and a normal ol’ tunic just doesn’t do that.
 That said, there are tunics out there for you!
 Just look for the tunic that cinches at the waist to create the illusion of a curve in at the waist: